 The team claims that communication improved within the team and with external parties.
 As they have the option to share a board with customers, it is easier for them to show the status of all projects live without constant email communication back and forth.

 In conclusion, it is worth mentioning that digitalizing the Kanban process of the technical communications at Blondé significantly increased the team’s motivation, productivity, and efficiency.
-They kept all the benefits that a physical board was providing and built upon them with the capabilities of a powerful and flexible Kanban software.
+They kept all the benefits of Kanban that a physical board was providing and built upon them with the capabilities of a powerful and flexible Kanban software.

 We see how the waste of supporting a physical board is being transformed into a smooth automated process, which serves a central point of reference for the status of all projects.
 There is greater accountability, history of performance.
-These options are vital prerequisites for establishing Kaizen culture of continuous improvement.
+These options are vital prerequisites for establishing the Kaizen culture of continuous improvement.

 With the results that the team has acknowledged, they are eager to present their solution to the rest of the departments in Blondé and implement it in at least one other team in the company during Q1 of 2019.